 In the UK, kids teased and called me, ‘Ribena’ or ‘Corn on the Kob’.
 I took it in stride.
 Then my parents sent me to Ghana to learn how to be Ghanaian.
 On my first day in primary school there, I introduced myself as ‘Koh-BEE-nuh’ and had my new classmates on the floor in stitches.
 At the time, I didn’t understand why.
 To this day, when someone says my name the way I did that day, I know exactly where I know them from.

 Today I hop between London and Accra, but the latter is where I have laid my hat.

-Here, I am a writer, a lecturer, and a DJ on Ghana’s rising creative arts scene.
-One with an endless fascination with modern African culture.
+Here, I am a writer, a lecturer, content creator and DJ on Ghana’s rising creative arts scene; one with an endless fascination with modern African culture.
 This is my third blog since 2007.
 I will forever regret deleting the first of them.

 As a DJ, I was part of London’s Amplified collective, with whom I organized events for the likes of The Roots & Estelle, and spun sets supporting everyone from Amadou & Mariam to Erykah Badu.
-Here in Ghana, you’re likely to find me supporting dope artists at the Asabaako Festival; on stage at Alliance Francaise, collaborating with accra[dot]alt; or dropping the odd set at Republic..
+Here in Ghana, I’ve supported artists at the Asabaako Festival; been on-stage at Alliance Francaise, dropped the odd set at Republic, and frequently collaborated with accra[dot]alt.